 In fact, there are more than 200 factors that enter into the Google equation and it can get quite complex but here are some simple tips that can be carried out by yourself which will help your page ranking.

-1 – Define your Google snippet
+1 – Updating your Google snippet

 2 – Sign up to Google My Business (free)